niooii/sdl-gl-rs-template/README.md

 # sdl-gl-rs-template
-A template for using sdl with the gl-rs crate, for reusability and convenience.
+~~A template for using sdl with the gl-rs crate, for reusability and convenience.~~ mandelbulb shenanigans